calvin-mcd/vootington/README.md

 Pete is currently developing more advanced HE firmware for zmk.
+Keep your eyes on that: https://github.com/petejohanson/vootington-zmk-config

+But **beware!!!**:
-Keep your eyes on that: https://github.com/petejohanson/vootington-zmk-config But **beware**: the hardware configuration for rgb on the vootington is not currently supported by zmk, which means no rgb with the zmk firmware.
+the hardware configuration for rgb on the vootington is not currently supported by zmk, which means no rgb with the zmk firmware.

 ## Todo